Ornithologists on my way

 Later, we went our separate ways, but Bent and I met again in 2017, when we made a nostalgic trip to Hørret Skov – a place we had visited many times back in the 1960s.

-Excursion to Sangstrup Klint, Djursland, March 1967.
-Bent is standing in the centre, otherwise from left Jörn Eskildsen, Peter Stougaard, Finn Lund Henriksen, and Helge Dethlefsen (all dealt with below).
-(Photo copyright © by Kaj Halberg)
+Early spring excursion to Sangstrup Klint, Djursland, March 1967.
+In the upper picture, Bent is standing in the centre, otherwise from left Jörn Eskildsen, Peter Stougaard, Finn Lund Henriksen, and Helge Dethlefsen (all dealt with below).
+The bottom picture shows Bent (left) and Jörn.
+(Photos copyright © by Kaj Halberg)

-During the excursion to Sangstrup Klint, we were allowed to spend the night in Fornæs Lighthouse, from left Jörn, Helge, Peter, Bent, and Finn.
+During the trip to Sangstrup Klint, we were allowed to spend the night in Fornæs Lighthouse, from left Jörn, Helge, Peter, Bent, and Finn.
 (Photo copyright © by Kaj Halberg)

 Bent with a large specimen of giant puffball (Calvatia gigantea), Hørret Skov, August 2, 1968.
 (Photo copyright © by Kaj Halberg)